microspectrometer/dev-kit-2020/python/PYTHON.md

-# Interface dev-kit with microspec
+# Talk to the Chromation dev-kit with Python package microspec

 Chromation's *Python project* `microspec` is available from PyPI (the Python Package Index) at